alecheckert/pybind11_example/README.md

 # pybind11_example
-An example that uses pybind11 to wrap a simple softmax function, mostly for my own future reference
+An example that uses pybind11 to make a simple mixed Python/C++ project called `softmax`, mostly for my own future reference.
+Plays with a few options in pybind11.

 ## Build with conda
 ```